The Best Beer Gardens in Philadelphia This Year

 Welcome to the Evil Genius garden

-This frat-house-grows-up space is one of the most popular in the city for those in the know.
+The frat-house-grows-up space at Evil Genius is one of the most popular in the city for those in the know.
 The hip outdoor vibe is only interrupted occasionally by the passing El train.
-The garden is photogenic and is a top spot for those popular beer selfies – the space is just so photogenic.
+The garden is photogenic and there is plenty of room to spread out to play cornhole or the giant Jenga.
+If you’re lucky, there might be live music, too.

 From cool murals to good food, there’s a lot to love here.
-Of course, it doesn’t hurt that they have great fresh beer.
-And in classic Evil Genius style, those beers have funky 1990s throw-back names (Stacy’s Mom).
+Of course, it doesn’t hurt that they have great beer.
+And in classic Evil Genius style, those beers have funky 1990s throw-back names (Stacy’s Mom, There’s No Crying in Baseball).
 Bring a friend or bring all of your friends and spend the day socializing.
 Non-beer options are available (and quite good).
-Location: 1727 N. Front Street.

 Manayunk Brewing

-The massive outdoor deck overlooking the canal and the Schyulkill River is Manyunk Brewing Company’s offering to the beer garden scene.
-Large tables with umbrellas overlook the water and it actually feels like a beach bar.
-And it is wonderful.
+The massive outdoor deck overlooking the canal and the Schyulkill River is Manayunk Brewing Company’s offering to the beer garden scene.
+Planters and large tables with umbrellas almost make it feel like a beach bar.

 Sunset Social at Cira Green